andre-diass/andre-diass/README.md

 <details>
   <summary><h2> 🕶️ Fun facts </h2></summary>
-• I grew up and was raised in Macapá - AP, and I still miss my favorite dishes 🥹 <br>
+• I grew up and was raised in Macapá - AP, and still miss my hometown very much 🥹 <br>
 • I'm a hardware geek.
 Even though my daily coding routine is more directed to high level languages, I still research and work on embedded systems projects <br>
 • I'm a Flamengo fan.
 Sorry but that's just the best team in the world 😁 <br>
 • I did some Dj gigs a while back.
 Still own a DDJ400 and blast it sometimes.
 Hip hop and psytrance are among my favorite genres <br>